01-ai/Yi/README.md

 ### 💦 Upstream

-The Yi series models follow the same model architecture as LLaMA.
-By choosing Yi, you can leverage existing tools, libraries, and resources within the LLaMA ecosystem, eliminating the need to create new tools and enhancing development efficiency.
+The Yi series models follow the same model architecture as Llama.
+By choosing Yi, you can leverage existing tools, libraries, and resources within the Llama ecosystem, eliminating the need to create new tools and enhancing development efficiency.

-For example, the Yi series models are saved in the format of the LLaMA model.
-You can directly use `LLaMAForCausalLM` and `LLaMATokenizer` to load the model.
+For example, the Yi series models are saved in the format of the Llama model.
+You can directly use `LlamaForCausalLM` and `LlamaTokenizer` to load the model.
 For more information, see [Use the chat model](#31-use-the-chat-model).

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer